A Look at Each Vaccine: Shingles Vaccine

-Yes, both vaccines can cause common side effects including redness, pain and swelling at the injection site.
-Some people who get Shingrix may experience fatigue, fever, headache, body aches, or shivering.
-A small group of Zostavax recipients may also experience itching or a rash at the injection site.
+Yes, the shingles vaccine can cause common side effects including redness, pain and swelling at the injection site.
+Some people may also experience fatigue, fever, headache, body aches or shivering.

-People who are 50 years of age and older should receive two doses of the Shingrix version, separated by two to six months, or one dose of Zostavax shingles vaccine.
+People who are 50 years of age and older should receive two doses of the shingles vaccine, even if they previously received the older version (called Zostavax).

 Yes, although people with shingles cannot pass shingles to someone else, they can pass chickenpox virus to others through direct contact with the rash.
-So if your baby has not yet had chickenpox or the chickenpox vaccine, she could become infected with the virus and develop chickenpox.
+If your baby has not yet had chickenpox or the chickenpox vaccine, she could become infected with the virus and develop chickenpox.

 Unlike chickenpox that can be passed to others through coughs or sneezes, people with shingles can only pass the virus to others through direct contact with the rash.
 If the rash has yet to develop or has crusted, the patient cannot transmit the virus.
 Similarly, people who still have pain without the rash are no longer able to transmit the virus.

-Although you are less likely to get shingles if you have had them, there is still a chance that you could, so the shingles vaccine can still be of benefit.
+Although you are less likely to get shingles if you have had it previously, the shingles vaccine can still be of benefit.
 Up to 5 of every 100 people will get shingles more than once.

 Yes, existing data suggests that almost everyone older than 40 years of age has been exposed to chickenpox, so even if you do not remember having chickenpox, you can get the shingles vaccine.